 Renegade on Kara: The Great Basin Chapter 1 Challenged to a Duel

-Roger lost track of his spell’s grammar and organization.
-Blood roared in his ears; rage flushed his cheeks.
-He stood and faced his tormentor, knocking his chair over.
+Roger’s train of thought shattered, and the spell’s grammar and organization were shoved out of his mind.
+Blood roared in his ears; rage flushed his cheeks as he stood and faced his tormentor, knocking his chair over.
+Hours of focus ruin!
+She had gone too far this time.

+His anger grew.
 No one on this floor closed their door unless gone, or needing privacy because of company.
 Everyone at the University knew, never interrupt a mage working at his desk.
+The bitch had seen him working, then decided to interrupt him, again.
+And he’d been so close to solving it.

 “Make it six months past graduation,” she countered, her voice sassy and arrogant.